arbonap/proto-MPS7/README.md

     $ bundle exec rspec spec

-## Development
+## Debugging 🐛

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+- Insert `require 'byebug'` at the top of a file (paying particular attention to `parser.rb` and `cli.rb`), and throw in a `byebug` statement as your break-point.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+- Alternatively, run `bin/console` for an interactive prompt for debugging purposes.

 ## License